- 1 Venice in Winter

-During winter many 5 star Venice hotels drop their rates by 70-80%.
+During winter many 5-star Venice hotels drop their rates by 70-80%.
 So if you’re visiting Venice on a budget you can contemplate staying in the central San Marco district.
 This is where you’ll find many Venice highlights, including St Mark’s Square, the Doge’s Palace and the Bridge of Sighs.
 Instead of paying €500-600 a night, you can get rooms for €100-150.
 If you’re looking at mid-range 3-star Venice hotels, you may well strike lucky with deals as low as €60 a night.
 You can also expect some very good Venice hotel deals in the neighbouring Castello district – some of these are only a few minutes’ walk from San Marco.

 Venice remains one of the most expensive cities in the world to visit.
 Although hotel prices fall, other prices (transport, restaurants) remain unchanged through the winter.

 Another amazing place to watch Venice sunsets in winter is Rialto Bridge.
-You can stand on the bridge to watch, or visit the rooftop terrace at T Fondaco dei Tedeschi, just behind the bridge.
+You can stand on the bridge to see the sun go down, or visit the rooftop terrace at T Fondaco dei Tedeschi, just behind the bridge.
 The only drawback with the latter is that you have to book your time slot and you’re restricted to 15 minutes there.

 Winter is also the time to get moody morning mists on the canals.
 Sometimes fog can linger for a day or more, but it makes the Venice canals wonderfully atmospheric.